 It can be when there is no one else to train; to deliver OJT steps.
 While many of you may be wishing for this situation, it can eventually happen if staffing levels are adequate, shifts are normalized and SOPs revisions are managed via R & U only with the LMS.
 How do you keep your QTs engaged and fresh if there are no opportunities for OJT sessions?
 I have some ideas for you to explore.

-When this situation occurs, it’s an appropriate time to administer the Trainer Mojo Assessment.
+When you have too many QTs who may be underutilized, it is also an appropriate time to administer the Trainer Mojo Assessment.
 Based on the QTs scores, it might be time to say thank you for a job well done for the low scoring QTs.
 You may be pleasantly surprised by who is ready to walk away from the training role?
 Or you may have a cadre of QTs who legitimately need more training and hence, the need for some new modules is now justified.